supertree-toolkit/stk/doc/tutorial.rst

 .. figure:: images/poly_tree.pdf
     :align: center
     :scale: 75 %
-    :alt: A polyphyletic tree
+    :alt: A non-monophyletic tree
     :figclass: align-center

-    Polyphyletic clades can be denoted with %n in the name as above.
+    Non-monophyletic clades can be denoted with %n in the name as above.

 .. code-block:: bash